Cunningham has a variety of internship opportunities

 Through comprehensive programs and services, Cunningham provides expert care to help our kids learn positive coping and behavioral skills, achieve realistic academic goals, and develop the life skills necessary to be successful in our community.

-Cunningham is an exemplary child welfare and educational services agency that provides caring support and therapeutic intervention to more than 520 youth and their families each year.
+Cunningham is an exemplary child welfare and educational services agency that provides caring support and therapeutic intervention to more than 731 youth, adults and their families each year.